-The value of insurance in force acquired represents that actuarially determined present value of the projected future cash flows from the insurance contracts that were acquired pursuant to two reinsurance agreements.
+The value of insurance in force acquired represents the actuarially determined present value of the projected future cash flows from the insurance contracts that were acquired pursuant to two reinsurance agreements.
 This balance is amortized, evaluated for recovery and adjusted for the impact of unrealized gains and losses in the same manner as deferred policy acquisition costs described above.
+Interest accrues on the unamortized balance at a rate of 6%.